highlight-slm/Draytek-Web-Auto-Configuration/README.md

 This utility uses Python with Selenium Web Driver (using toolium as a wrapper) in order to interact with the DrayTek Web Management console.
 To run this utility you will need to install:

 - Python 3.6 (or later)
-- Required libraries detailed in requirements.txt
+- Install driver for required web browser
+- Clone this repository

+From within cloned directory:

-To install requirements: `pip install -r requirements.txt`
+- Install requirements: `pip install --user -r requirements.txt`
+- Install this module: `pip install --user .`

 ### Supported Browsers